SimonPislar/UIP_Project/README.md

 The game is best played with at least 4 players.

 ## Running the application
+All instructions are sure to work on MacOS.
+If you are using another operating system, some parts of the instructions might have to be altered.
 ### Server
 The folliwng instructions are for running the server.
 #### Install Java